ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 A Part Resource ID is encoded as a JSON string with the same format as that of the Resource ID (Section 10.2 of {{RFC7285}}).

-WARNING: Even though the client-id assigned to a Path Vector request and the Part Resource ID MAY contain up to 64 characters by their own definition.
+NOTE: Even though the client-id assigned to a Path Vector request and the Part Resource ID MAY contain up to 64 characters by their own definition.
 Their concatenation (see {{ref-partmsg-design}}) MUST also conform to the same length constraint.
 The same requirement applies to the resource ID of the Path Vector